nsidc/search-interface/DEVELOPMENT.md

 Our build server attempts to build the project with every revision, and it requires that linters and unit tests pass successfully.
-To protect yourself from the embarrasment of breaking the build, git hooks can be set up to run everything on your local box before you push.
+To protect yourself from the embarrassment of breaking the build, git hooks can be set up to run everything on your local box before you push.

 Git hooks are configured in `Gruntfile.js` with the `grunt-githooks`